Resources & Links for Land Surveyors and the Public (you will leave this site for most of the links)

 KSA 58-2001 to 2005 & 2011 Statutes concerning land surveying, section corners, recordings and definition of types of surveys.

-KSA Chapter 19: Formerly known as the “county surveyor law”, these statutes deal with center of sections and retracing the PLSS.
+KSA Chapter 19: Formerly known as the “county surveyor law”, this series of statutes deal with center of sections and retracing the PLSS.
 These requirements now apply to all surveyors and surveys.
-The foundation of all surveys in the Kansas PLSS.
 19-1434 requires that all surveys that could possibly create a new parcel must be recorded.

 Kansas Land Surveyor Trespass Statutes: The laws that allow surveyors to have legal access to survey markers on private lands.